abhatfnal/adni-mri-classification/data/preprocessing_dicom_spm_2/README.md

 ## 3. Configure Training Inputs

-For training, in your configuration file update the following fields:
+For training, in your configuration file (for instance resnet18.yaml) update the following fields:
 ```yaml
 data:
   trainval_csv: /absolute/path/to/trainval.csv